 DCU Library With two landmark buildings, DCU Library offers a modern, spacious environment for learning, research and collaboration.
 O'Reilly Library (DCU Glasnevin Campus) and Cregan Library (DCU St Patrick's Campus) have extensive opening hours throughout the academic year, and feature comfortable areas for group work, and individual study, as required.
-IT facilities and a wide range of study supports are available to all students, and are easily accessible with DCU student cards.
+Excellent IT facilities and a wide range of study supports are available to all students, and are easily accessible with DCU student cards.
 In addition to our substantial print collections, DCU Library offers a world-class digital collection, made available anywhere and anytime.
 Throughout your research and learning journey our dedicated team of Subject Librarians are available to offer expert advice and help in many areas, including: - Literature searching planning and developing your search strategy, selecting appropriate resources - Managing Information - Publishing and open access - Research communications and strategies for research promotion - Research data management Avail of our scheduled classes and workshops or request a one-to-one research consultation with your Subject Librarian.
 DCU Library also has a significant range of special collections and archive material available to the DCU Community.
 Coming Soon:

-The 2020/21 academic year will see the introduction of a brand new library space on the DCU All Hallows Campus.
-Woodlock Hall will be a state of the art facility, which will provide library print collections in the area of Humanities for research and learning.
-Students are advised to check the library website for more information on upcoming developments with this project.
+The 2021/22 academic year will see the introduction of a brand new library space on the DCU All Hallows Campus.
+Woodlock Hall has been beautifully restored, remaining sympathetic to it's historic location and will provide state of the art facilities, specialising in print collections in the area of Humanities for research and learning.
+Students are advised to check the library website for more information.

 Look After Yourself Graduate researchers tend to be individuals who are highly motivated and academically strong.
-However, these characteristics do not insulate them from the pressures everyone feels and can sometimes even intensify them.
+However, these characteristics do not preclude them from the pressures everyone feels and can sometimes even intensify them.
 Negative results, investigative cul-de-sacs and critical appraisal are inherent in research, and this can be difficult to get used to.
-The timeframe for a research degree is long, and it is not unusual to run out of persistence or energy from time to time.
+The timeframe for a research degree is long, and it is not unusual to run out of motivation or energy from time to time.
 The University has a wide range of supports which are available to you.
 Please talk with your supervisor(s), avail of the services on offer through Student Support & Development and/or approach the Counselling Service if you feel you need support.
 Key help at the right time can make a significant difference to your wellbeing.
-See Student Support and Development website for further details: dcu.ie/students/index.shtml
+See Student Support and Development website for further details: dcu.ie/students

-Other Important Sources of Information DCU Student Support and Development has an A-Z guide to facilities and services for all students on the three teaching campuses: dcu.ie/students/index.shtml You may find some of the following links useful:
+Other Important Sources of Information DCU Student Support and Development has an A-Z guide to facilities and services for all students on the three teaching campuses: dcu.ie/students You may find some of the following links useful:

-Graduate Studies Office: dcu.ie/graduatestudies/index.shtml GSO Loop Page: loop.dcu.ie/course/view.php?id=44742 Information for New Research Students: dcu.ie/graduatestudies/New-Research-Students.shtml Graduate Training: dcu.ie/graduatestudies/training.shtml Guide to PGR forms: dcu.ie/registry/application_forms.shtml#research Guide to Scholarship forms: dcu.ie/graduatestudies/scholarships-opportunities.shtml Postgraduate research contacts including scholarship administrators: dcu.ie/graduatestudies/contact.shtml Fees Schedule: dcu.ie/fees/index.shtml Postgraduate Research Conference and Travel Grant dcu.ie/graduatestudies/scholarships-opportunities.shtml Academic regulations for research degrees: dcu.ie/registry/regulations/postgraduate_regulations.shtml DCU Open Timetable: dcu.ie/staff/timetables/index.shtml Student Learning skills/workshops: dcu.ie/studentlearning/index.shtml Office of Student Life dcusu.ie Student Charter: dcu.ie/students/az/charter Campus Accommodation (DCU Rooms): dcuaccommodation.ie
+Graduate Studies Office: dcu.ie/graduatestudies GSO Loop Page: loop.dcu.ie/login/index.php Information for New Research Students: dcu.ie/graduatestudies/information-new-research-students Graduate Training: dcu.ie/graduatestudies/graduate-studies-office-graduate-training Guide to PGR forms: dcu.ie/registry/application-forms-registry#research Guide to Scholarship forms: dcu.ie/graduatestudies/scholarships-opportunities Postgraduate research contacts including scholarship administrators: dcu.ie/graduatestudies/graduate-studies-office Fees Schedule: dcu.ie/fees Postgraduate Research Conference and Travel Grant dcu.ie/graduatestudies/scholarships-opportunities Academic regulations for research degrees: dcu.ie/registry/postgraduate-research-academic-regulations-guidelines-registry DCU Open Timetable: opentimetable.dcu.ie/ Student Learning skills/workshops: dcu.ie/studentlearning Office of Student Life dcustudentlife.ie/ Student Charter: dcu.ie/students/student-charter Campus Accommodation (DCU Rooms): dcuaccommodation.ie

-How to stay in touch with us: @DCUGradStudies W: dcu.ie/graduatestudies E: graduatestudiesoffice@dcu.ie T: +353 1 700 5136 / 5214 / 7655
+How to stay in touch with us: @DCUGradStudies W: dcu.ie/graduatestudies E: graduatestudiesoffice@dcu.ie T: +353 1 700 5136 / 5214 / 6341 / 7655